Try Me Out

-"Try Me Out" is a song by Italian band Corona, released in July 1995 as the third single from their debut album, The Rhythm of the Night (1995).
-The song is written by Francesco Bontempi, Giorgio Spagna and Annerley Gordon.
-Going for a harder, more underground house music sound, it became a successful club hit in many European countries.
-It peaked within the top 10 in Denmark, Finland, Ireland, Italy, Scotland, Spain, the UK, as well as on the Eurochart Hot 100.
-Outside Europe, the song was a top 10 hit also in Israel, Australia, and on the US Billboard Hot Dance Club Play chart, while peaking at number 43 in New Zealand.
-It contains samples from the 1987 song "Toy" by Teen Dream.
+"Try Me Out" is a song by Italian Eurodance project Corona, released in July 1995 by DWA (Dance World Attack) as the third single from their debut album, The Rhythm of the Night (1995).
+The song was written by Francesco Bontempi, Giorgio Spagna and Annerley Gordon, and contains samples from the 1987 song "Toy" by Teen Dream.
+Going for a harder, more underground house music sound, it peaked within the top 10 in Denmark, Finland, Ireland, Italy, Spain, the UK, as well as on the Eurochart Hot 100.
+Outside Europe, the song was a top-10 hit also in Australia and on the US Billboard Hot Dance Club Play chart, while peaking at number 43 in New Zealand.

 Critical reception

-AllMusic editor Jose F. Promis described the song as a "catchy Euro hit", picking it as one of the standout tracks on the album.
+AllMusic editor Jose F. Promis named the song a "catchy Euro hit", and one of the standout tracks on the album.
 Larry Flick from Billboard wrote, "One of the leading acts of the ongoing Euro-NRG invasion of the pop mainstream unleashes another sparkler from the album The Rhythm of the Night.
 Corona is as giddy as an ingenue can be, and she is surrounded by a storm of syncopated beats and rollicking piano lines."
 Writing for Dotmusic, James Masterton said, "Unlike most production-line Italian dance, Corona singles do tend to have some song substance to them which has no doubt helped their chart performance".
 He concluded, "Top 10 could not be out of the question for this one either."

-Alan Jones from Music Week commented, "Less immediate than "Rhythm Of The Night" and "Baby Baby", Corona's "Try Me Out" is another slab of unsubtle Nu-NRG, best served by Lee Marrow's mixes.
+Alan Jones from Music Week commented, "Less immediate than 'The Rhythm of the Night' and 'Baby Baby', Corona's 'Try Me Out' is another slab of unsubtle Nu-NRG, best served by Lee Marrow's mixes.
 It's not as immediate or commercial as Corona's two big hits, but it's certain to find an instant home in the upper half of the Top 40."
-In an retrospective review, Pop Rescue described it as a "Euro dance romp with house pianos and powerful vocals".
-Daisy & Havoc from the RM Dance Update rated it four out of five, complimenting it as a "catchy song".
-Another editor, James Hamilton declared it as "nasally chanted Italo disco in typical romping 0-131-0bpm Lee Marrow Eurobeat (with some good breaks)".
+In a retrospective review, Pop Rescue described it as a "Euro dance romp with house pianos and powerful vocals".
+Daisy & Havoc from the Record Mirror Dance Update gave it four out of five, complimenting it as a "catchy song".
+Another Record Mirror editor, James Hamilton, named it "nasally chanted Italo disco in typical romping 0-131-0bpm Lee Marrow Eurobeat (with some good breaks)".
+In a very positive review for the album, Jordan Paramor from Smash Hits wrote, "Shimmy to 'Try Me Out'.
+Marvellous!"